Xilinx/data-analytics/README.md

 ### xql6p2p

-It accelerates Query 6 integrated within Postgres as a UDF (User Defined Functions) suing Peer-to-Peer (P2P).
+It accelerates Query 6 integrated within Postgres as a UDF (User Defined Functions) using Peer-to-Peer (P2P).
 It sends Postgres pages from a NVMe storage device to the FPGA.
 An array of Query 6 processors process this native data to produce Query 6 results.

 Refer to [xql6p2p/README.md](https://github.com/Xilinx/data-analytics/blob/master/xql6p2p/README.md) to learn more about this acceleration.